 My dad, Chuck, was similarly moved by yoga shortly after Ahimsa opened.
 After a lifetime of working in PR and having recently survived bladder cancer, Chuck was inspired to become a yoga instructor as well.
 He traveled to the Pacific Palisades in CA to complete his YogaWorks training with Heather Seiniger and Billy Asad.
 Chuck is a manager and teacher at Ahimsa and loves sharing the physical and philosophical aspects of yoga with students.
 My dad and I then spent the next two years, while teaching, to complete the 500-hour teaching program at Moksha Yoga in Chicago.

-It is now four amazing years later and my best friend Masin Ouksel and I are thrilled to have opened Ahimsa’s second location in Berwyn.
 A natural and gifted instructor, Masin was recently certified in Nicaragua by Tara Fulton, the creator of Yatra Yoga.
 Masin has been practicing yoga for many years, and truly lives by the first five yogic principals – Ahimsa (non-violence), Satya (truthfulness), Asteya (non-stealing), Bramacharya (control over impulses), and Aparigraha (non-coveting).

 Myself, Chuck, Masin and the rest of the instructors at Ahimsa welcome you to our sacred space and promise that we will treat you with love, respect, and do our best to guide you along your yoga path.